Gain the skills you need to grow in your career or meet your future goals

 Micro-Certificates are a great way to grow your skills, round out your resume, and help you stand out from the crowd in a competitive job market.
 If you are looking to build on your career, to enter a different part of your industry, or to test out the higher education setting a Micro-Certificate program may be just the path you’re looking for.

-The Registrar’s Office oversees the application process for all Micro-Certificate programs at UMA.
 These Micro-certificate programs are not financial-aid eligible unless taken concurrently with a UMA degree program.

 Accounting is a rapidly changing and dynamic profession due to the enhanced nature of accounting information systems and the practice of financial analysis using data analytics tools.
 The Level 1 certificate provides students with the fundamentals of accounting while Level 2 incorporates more advanced accounting principles and concepts.